Main | Raiders of the Lost Ark | Temple of Doom | Last Crusade | Kingdom of the Crystal Skull | Young Indiana Jones | Fate of Atlantis

 - Bait-and-Switch: On first seeing him, his back is facing the camera, making it look like he's Indy.
 It's only once his face is seen that it's made clear he's not.

 - Even Evil Has Standards: He doesn't want to hurt the young Indy and instead tries to convince him to surrender, even rescuing him from a lion in the process.

 - Friendly Enemy: After he and his cronies successfully recapture the Cross of Coronado, Garth offers his hat to young Indy as a show of appreciation towards him.

-- Pet the Dog: He rescues Indy from death during their chase and seems very impressed by Indy's bravery and even gives him his hat as a sign of respect.
+- Pet the Dog: He rescues Indy from death during their chase and seems very impressed by his bravery, even giving him his hat as a sign of respect.